jrodguez/musical-robot/README.md

 * This technique can be adapted by using the functions `input_file` and `pixel_temp` from the `musical-robot` module to load the recorded video and obtain the temperature profile of the samples and sample holder.

 An example of adapting both the above mentioned techniques using the `musical-robot` module can be found in the ipython notebook `Tutorial.ipynb` found in the examples folder.

+## For Development
+* Install python version 3.6
+* Clone the repository on your machine using git clone https://github.com/pozzocapstone/musical-robot.
+This will create a copy of this repository on your machine.
+* Go to the repository folder using cd musical-robot.
+* Install the python dependencies by using pip install -r requirements.txt